neurogym/neurogym/docs/envs.md

 ### List of environments implemented

-* 23 tasks implemented so far.
+* 24 tasks implemented so far.

-#### AngleReproduction
+### AngleReproduction task ###

-The agent has to reproduce to two angles separated by a constant delay.
+Logic: The agent has to reproduce to two angles separated by a constant delay.

 Reference paper: